ThapaAbhishek/TaskManager/README.md

 Apart from that, gradle properties also need to have implementation _**mysql:mysql-connector-java:8.0.33**_ to include MySQL JDBC in the project.

 # CRUD Operations

+### Creating Table using schema.sql

+To  create table using schema.sql, place the schema.sql having create query in src/main/resources and add the following properties to application.properties:

+**spring.sql.init.mode=always**